CrownKira/GEC-with-MoE-CoT-and-Rubrics/README.md

    ```

 3. **Check Outputs:**
-   Navigate to the `outputs` directory to access corrected text files and CSV outputs.# nlp-gec
+   Navigate to the `outputs` directory to access corrected text files and CSV outputs.